How much money will I really need?

 “This,” Tresidder writes, “is a real-world retirement problem that every retiree faces….(and) why the order of returns is so terribly important and why volatility matters.
 A series of losses early on combined with spending can devastate a retiree’s financial future.”

-Ed is several years younger than his friend, and planned to work another 10 years so he’s not yet at the same place.
-What Ed’s friend should have done is create different buckets of money for different timelines.
+Ed is several years younger than his friend and planned to work another 10 years so he’s not yet at the same place.
+What Ed’s friend should have done is to create different buckets of money for different timelines.

 Related article: Creating income with buckets of money

 As my clients near retirement we set up three money baskets: generally, basket A for money needed in three years or less, basket B for funds needed in three to six years and basket C for long-term money.
 Each basket is invested appropriately for its timeline.

 Basket A money, for example, could be placed into a high-interest savings account, which is protected from market volatility.
 The medium- and long-term baskets are invested for growth.
 If markets are lousy then the retiree always has three years of income to draw on as markets recover.

 Tresidder’s book also discusses building what he calls a confidence interval into your retirement plan.
 “To build a confidence interval,” the author writes, “just vary your assumptions by raising inflation, lowering your pension payments and decreasing your investment returns.”

 When you retire you definitely don’t want to be forced back to work because things didn’t turn out as expected.
 For example, what happens if you project investment returns of six percent, but markets don’t co-operate and you get only five percent?